 The platter is suspended on three legs.
 These can be adjusted, as can the support for the motor.
 I found that no matter what I did the platter would rub against the rear leg and so I filed the cap down to allow free movement.

 I purchased an AKG P7E cartridge but later found that the Ortofon VMS20, supplied with the Round Table was an even better match.
 One magazine article suggested the use of a DECCA London, a cartridge that was as expensive as the turntable.
 However the author couldn't remember using the turntable when I wrote to the magazine but suggested that the design would not be very good as it lacked a firm support for the whole record surface.

 I used a GA glass mat and a felt mat over the top.
 This did make an improvement, but it no longer looked so stunning.

-In seeking an improvement for my hi-fi I was able to compare my set up (Cambridge P60 amplifier, JR149 speakers) to A&R60, Meridian and Naim and a Linn Sondek.
+In seeking an improvement for my hi-fi I was able to compare my set up (Cambridge P60 amplifier, JR149 speakers) to A&R60, Meridian and Naim amplifiers, Kef, Linn and Meridian speakers and a Linn Sondek turntable.
 The Linn Sondek had been the very expensive top end turntable and had a cult following with justification.
-Considerably more expensive the Linn Sondek outperformed the Skeleton and Pioneer PL12D by a comfortable margin.
+Considerably more expensive, the Linn Sondek outperformed the Skeleton and my parents Pioneer PL12D by a comfortable margin.